1. Introduction

 Employees must inform their line manager and the People Directorate of their intention to take adoption leave within 7 days of being notified that they have been matched for adoption, unless this is not reasonably practicable.

-To be eligible for Brookes’ Adoption/Surrogacy Leave and Pay, employees should complete the Adoption Leave and pay form confirming the start of their adoption leave, at least 28 days before the intended start date, or as soon as reasonably practicable.
+To be eligible for Oxford Brookes’ Adoption/Surrogacy Leave and Pay, employees should complete the Adoption Leave and pay form confirming the start of their adoption leave, at least 28 days before the intended start date, or as soon as reasonably practicable.

 The expected date of adoption must be confirmed by the ‘matching certificate’ as soon as this is issued by the adoption agency.